acdwilson/hello-world/README.md

 # hello-world
-My first repository

-Positive outlook
+Positive outlook,
-Confident and competent
+Confident and competent!
-descriptors of me
+Descriptors of me.